Across the rec

 Gardening

 The gardeners' aim is to help Southampton City Council to maintain and further develop the planting at the Rec to nurture and protect wildlife, while being an attractive and restful place to visit.
-Last year we were one of just 26 locations to be recognised by DEFRA with the Bees Needs Community Champion Award.

 New gardeners are always welcome - maybe you live in a flat and would like to do something outdoors?
 You don't need to commit to coming along every week, or be a gardening expert to get involved.
 If you don't have your own tools, we can provide these - although suitable footwear (not best white trainers!) and garden-worthy clothing are recommended.
 We'd just like you to be enthusiastic, keen to learn as needed, and able to help us when you can.